 "I absolutely love what I do and I truly believe caring for children is my vocation.
 I just wish I had realised this earlier in my life and not wasted many years in unfulfilling roles.
 Being trusted to care for the children and watching them develop and grow is an absolute privilege."

-Amanda Calloway, Childminder, Wales Winner of Childminder of the Year, 2024
+Amanda Calloway, Childminder, Wales Winner of Childminder of the Year, 2024 coram pacey

-PACEY is the Professional Association for Childcare and Early Years
+CORAM PACEY (previously the Professional Association for Childcare and Early Years)